Spoogius/libsyn_downloader/README.md

 ## Usage

+This was developed for, and is intended to run, on Linux.
+Alternativly it has been tested using [Cygwin](https://www.cygwin.com) on Windows 11.

 First create file containing a complete list of links of all the episodes desired.

 For all episodes of a show do the following. ([Procedure taken from BioSchokoMuffin's comment here](https://www.reddit.com/r/DataHoarder/comments/d6fp8q/scraping_links_from_libsyn/))